 What is defined as a Promotional Post on our website?

-A Promotional Post may mention and link to the sponsor’s websites but to comply with Google Guidelines any links within Promotional Posts will include a rel=”nofollow” tag.
+A promotional post may mention and link to the sponsor’s websites but to comply with Google Guidelines any links within promotional posts to the sponsor’s sites will include a rel=”sponsored” tag.
+Any links to other commercial sites will be marked as nofollow.

 Promotional posts should not look too commercial, ideally, they should look similar to any other post with content relating to the travel service you wish to promote.